 Kara continues to work with clients that suffer from chronic health conditions.
 She also specializes in working with pregnant women and survivors of abuse.

-For the past 14 years, Kara has called Madison home.
+Since 2006, Kara has called Madison home.

 In that time she has expanded her practice to fulfill the needs of her new community.
 She has donated her time and talents as a founding member of the Madison Postpartum Collective, and Be Well Community Collective (formerly known as MAWC).